Fatehpur, Rajasthan Assembly constituency

-Fatehpur Assembly constituency is one of constituencies of Rajasthan Legislative Assembly in the Sikar (Lok Sabha constituency).
-Current MLA of Fatehpur constituency is Hakam Ali Khan of INC who won against Sunita Kumari of BJP by 853 votes in 2018 assembly election.
+Fatehpur Assembly constituency is one of constituencies of Rajasthan Legislative Assembly in the Jhunjhunu Lok Sabha constituency.
+Current MLA of Fatehpur constituency is Hakam Ali Khan of INC who won against Sunita Kumari of BJP by 853 votes in 2018 assembly elections and against Sharawan Chaudhari of BJP by 25,993 votes in 2023 assembly elections.
 Hakam Ali Khan is younger brother of former three time MLA Bhanwaru Khan.

-Fatehpur Constituency covers all voters from Fathehpur tehsil.
+Fatehpur constituency covers all voters from Fathehpur tehsil.